kaihouguide/Mangatan/README.md

 # 🚀 **Mangatan OCR Server - Installation Guide**

 Welcome!
 This guide provides the steps to get your private OCR server running.
+This server uses google lens for ocr now!
 ---

 ## ✅ **Step 1: Prerequisites**